Capped programmes

 These programmes are:

-There are three steps in the selection process for our health-related programmes.
+There are three steps in the selection process for programmes where this applies.

 Step 1: Checking and assessment